How to celebrate St Patrick's Day

 Find more inspiration in our St Patrick's Day menu and St Patrick's Day recipe collection.

-Beyond large-scale producers like Guinness or Murphy’s, smaller craft breweries are currently experimenting with traditional stout recipes.
-Old methods using milk, oatmeal or coffee are being adapted for contemporary palates, with demand even rising for super strength, Russian-inspired imperial stout.
+Three million pints of Guinness are brewed at the company’s Dublin base every day, in order to satisfy an annual global thirst for 1.8 billion glasses.
+Beyond large-scale producers such as Guinness and Murphy’s, smaller craft breweries are currently experimenting with traditional stout recipes.
+Old methods using milk, oatmeal or coffee are being adapted for contemporary palates, with demand rising for super-strength imperial stout.

 Stout also works perfectly in marinades, batter and soup.
 If you prefer an elegant flute to a tankard, combine stout with Champagne to create a black velvet cocktail.
 We also have five quick and easy Guinness cocktails that can be mixed up in minutes.

-Not to be confused with Scotch or bourbon, Irish whiskey (don’t forget to add the ‘e’ – this denotes the drink is from Ireland, or America) usually has a smoother finish than its peatier relatives on the other side of the Irish Channel.
-There are only a handful of distilleries operating in Ireland, but their spirits are widely available – some more popular brands are Bushmills and Jameson, and the Irish craft whiskey scene is thriving.
+Not to be confused with Scotch or bourbon, Irish whiskey (don’t forget to add the ‘e') usually has a smoother finish than its peatier relatives on the other side of the Irish Channel.
+There are only a handful of distilleries operating in Ireland, but their spirits are widely available – popular brands include Bushmills and Jameson, and the Irish craft whiskey scene is thriving.

-If you're looking for the perfect bottle to help you celebrate St Patrick's Day, check out our tried-and-tested review of the best whiskey from Ireland and beyond.
+If you're looking for the perfect bottle to help you celebrate St Patrick's Day, check out our tried and tested review of the best whiskies from Ireland and beyond.
 Whiskey can be served at room temperature, with ice or in cocktails.
-We also like to cook with it – try adding a dash to creamy desserts or a sticky glaze for meat.
+We also like to cook with it – try adding a dash to creamy desserts or in a sticky glaze for meat.

 Top 10 recipes for St Patrick’s Day